-Last updated in March 2018
+Last updated in October 2018

-including those by then Foreign Minister Frank-Walter Steinmeier in October 2014, then Food and Agriculture Minister Christian Schmidt in April 2016 and Economic Cooperation and Development Minister Gerd Müller in May 2017.
-Germany’s then Federal Government Commissioner for Human Rights Policy and Humanitarian Aid, Christoph Strässer, visited Jakarta and Papua province in September 2015.
+Federal Chancellor Angela Merkel visited Jakarta in July 2012.
+During this visit, she concluded a wide-ranging basic agreement, the Jakarta Declaration, with then Indonesian President Susilo Bambang Yudhoyono.
+This provides the basis for close and multifaceted cooperation between Germany and Indonesia.
+President Yudhoyono then paid a state visit to Berlin from 3 to 6 March 2013.
+Bilateral relations have been further cemented by several ministerial-level visits to Indonesia, including those by then Foreign Minister Steinmeier in October 2014, Agriculture Minister Schmidt in April 2016 and Development Minister Müller in May 2017.
+The then Federal Government Commissioner for Human Rights Policy and Humanitarian Aid at the Federal Foreign Office, Christoph Strässer, visited Jakarta and Papua province in September 2015.
 Indonesian President Joko Widodo paid a working visit to Berlin on 18 April 2016, during which he and Federal Chancellor Merkel reaffirmed their commitment to the partnership set out in the Jakarta Declaration.

 German companies’ engagement in Indonesia

-In 2016, German direct investment in Indonesia was worth 133 million US dollars.
-With total foreign investment in the country totalling about 29 billion US dollars, Germany’s share amounted to 0.45 percent.
-In the first six months of 2017, German direct investment in Indonesia had already reached 182 million US dollars.
+In 2017, German direct investment in Indonesia was worth 289 million US dollars (2016: 133 million US dollars).
+With total actual foreign investment in the country of about 32 billion US dollars, Germany’s share was around 0.9% (2016: 0.45%).
+In the first six months of 2018, German direct investment was approx. 129 million US dollars (first half of 2017: 182 million US dollars).

-Indonesia is one of the six Global Development Partners of the Federal Ministry for Economic Cooperation and Development.
+Indonesia is one of six Global Development Partners of the Federal Ministry for Economic Cooperation and Development.
 In addition to its growing economic importance, Indonesia is relevant on the global stage in particular through its role in the area of climate change – not only because of its extensive forests and rich biodiversity, but also because of it being one of the world’s largest emitters of greenhouse gases.

-Germany is currently Indonesia’s third largest bilateral development cooperation partner, after Japan and the United States.
+Germany is currently Indonesia’s third-largest bilateral development cooperation partner, after Japan and the United States.
 In addition, Germany provides substantial support for development programmes in Indonesia through multilateral institutions such as the United Nations, the Global Fund to Fight AIDS, Tuberculosis and Malaria, the World Bank, the Asian Development Bank and the European Union.
 Germany also funds the work of non-governmental organisations and regional programmes through its support to ASEAN.

 Scientific and technological cooperation